Skip to content

 enforcementOnOutagefail_openBehavior when API is unreachable (fail_open or fail_closed)

-Key API Endpoints
+Key API endpoints

 The SDK handles these automatically, but here they are for direct API usage: